 Limestone aggregate is often used as a road base, due to its strength and durability.
 It is equally useful when constructing significant highways and minor access roads.

-Limestone aggregate is used as a rock filler under concrete slabs that form the foundation for homes, business, utilities, bridges, and almost every other type of infrastructure.
+Limestone aggregate is used as a rock filler under concrete slabs that form the foundation for homes, businesses, utilities, bridges, and almost every other type of infrastructure.

-Large grades of limestone can be used as riprap along river edges to prevent erosion and other forms of aggregate.
-This helps promote proper drainage while blocking soil flow.
+Large grades of limestone can be used as riprap along river/stream/drainage/road edges to prevent erosion and other forms of aggregate.
+This helps promote proper drainage while minimizing the loss of soil or infrastructure.

 Because of the strong demand for limestone, Melgaard Construction not only provides for our own aggregate needs but also serves as a source for other area construction companies.
 If you’re in production and need a reliable source for limestone of any grade, give us a call at (307) 687-1600.
-Likewise, if you are considering a construction project and are looking for a construction company that has the knowledge, experience, and raw materials to get the job done right, efficiently, and in an affordable manner, Melgaard Construction is your best option in Montana, Wyoming, or North Dakota.
+Likewise, if you are considering a construction project and are looking for a construction company that has the knowledge, experience, and raw materials to get the job done right, efficiently, and in an affordable manner, Melgaard Construction is your best option in Wyoming, North Dakota, Montana, or Colorado.
 Give us a call for more information.